TRANSITION TALK

 Posted by FP Transitions on Feb 19, 2015 8:00:00 AM

 It’s not just a financial advisor mentality; it’s a human mentality.
-We KNOW life is finite, but we don’t want to think about our mortality, and we certainly don’t want to plan for it.
+We KNOW life is finite, but we find it difficult to think about our mortality, and along with that comes the avoidance of planning for it.
 But, as an advisor, isn’t that one of your big pitches?
 Invest now, plan wisely, and grow wealth for the future.
 Provide for your heirs when you’re gone.
 You encourage every one of your clients to not only plan for their future, but to prepare for what comes after.
 That’s good advice.

 Read More